-The Genetic Frontotemporal dementia Initiative (GENFI) is a group of research centres across Europe and Canada with expertise in familial FTD, and is co-ordinated by Dr Jonathan Rohrer at University College London.
+The Genetic Frontotemporal dementia Initiative (GENFI) is a group of research centres across Europe and Canada with expertise in familial frontotemporal dementia (FTD), and is co-ordinated by Professor Jonathan Rohrer at University College London.

 GENFI investigates both people who have developed symptoms and also people who have a risk of developing symptoms in the future because they carry an abnormal genetic mutation.
-By studying these individuals who are destined to develop the disease later in life we can understand the development from the very earliest changes.
-The key objectives of GENFI are therefore to develop markers which help identify the disease at its earliest stage as well as markers that allow the progression of the disease to be tracked.
+By studying individuals who are genetically predisposed to develop the disease later in life, we gain insights into the earliest changes in the development of the disease.
+The key objectives of GENFI are therefore to develop markers which help identify the disease at its earliest stage, as well as markers that allow the progression of the disease to be tracked.

-The GENFI consortium currently consists of sites across the UK, Netherlands, Belgium, France, Spain, Portugal, Italy, Germany, Sweden, Finland and Canada.
+The GENFI consortium currently consists of sites across the UK, Netherlands, Belgium, France, Spain, Portugal, Italy, Germany, Switzerland, Sweden, Denmark, Finland, Croatia, Serbia, Turkey and Canada.

 If you are interested in becoming a GENFI site please contact the GENFI Study Management Committee at email@example.com.